apostrophecms/apostrophe-documentation/tutorials/snippets/subclassing-snippets.md

 This will toggle between showing the party fields (host and dj) and the concert fields (bands) depending on the value of the eventType `select` field.
 You can also specify `showFields` in only one of the choices to show those fields only when that choice is selected, and hide them otherwise.

-It's recommended to keep any fields that are included in a `showFields` array `req: false`, as conditional requirements is not yet supported, and this feature only affects the display of the fields.
+**You may use required: true in conjunction with this feature** as of `apostrophe-schemas` version `0.5.80`.
+If a conditional field is required, its value will be required and saved if and only if the relevant `select` choice is made.
+Previously, requiring a conditional field prevented you from saving the form at all if the field was empty and not currently active.

-Additionally, this feature works not just on snippets, but anything that uses [apostrophe-schemas](http://github.com/punkave/apostrophe-schemas) to display a form.
+Note that this feature works not just on snippets, but anything that uses [apostrophe-schemas](http://github.com/punkave/apostrophe-schemas) to display a form.

 ### Altering Fields: The Easy Way